danielwarddev/NSubstituteReturnsConsecutive/README.md

-# NSubstituteReturnsConsecutive
+# %ProjectName%

-This is the example project for the following post: [zxz](khjjk).
+This is the example project for the following post: [%PostTitle%](%PostLink%).
 Please feel free to leave any questions and comments on that post.